ostdotcom/website-docupony/platform/docs/guides/create-user-wallet.md

 It is a 3 step process.
 [OST Wallet SDK](/platform/docs/wallet/sdk/) provides a number of functions called as workflows.

 ### Step 1: init
-Calling `init` function of wallet SDK will initialize the SDK
+Calling `init` function of Wallet SDK will initialize the SDK

 ### Step 2: setupDevice
 Calling `setupDevice` will Generating public-private key pairs.
 The ephemeral sessionKeys and owner keys are created on the user's mobile device.

 ### Step 3: activateUser
-calling `activateUser ` function of wallet SDK will deploy smart contracts.
+calling `activateUser ` function of Wallet SDK will deploy smart contracts.
 Once the contract deployment is complete the `user` is `activated` and can perform transactions.

 <hr>